A random Schr\"odinger operator associated with the Vertex Reinforced Jump Process on infinite graphs: Proof of Functional central limit theorems for the VRJP and the ERRW: Theorem and

 By Cauchy-Schwartz inequality, and by (\ref{cosh-voisin}) and (\ref{cosh-yn}), we get that

 for some constant \(C_{\pm}>0\) independent of \(n\).
 From this we deduce by Fatou's lemma for all \(i,j\) in \(\Z^d\), \(i\sim j\),

 for \(a\) large enough.

 The proof is very similar in the VRJP case, and uses Theorem 1 of \cite{disertori2010quasi}.
-As previously, the estimate is valid in the case we are interested in, that is for the graph \(\ggg_n\), rooted at \(\delta_n\), and for \(x\in \Z^d\), \(y=y_n\) for \(n\) large enough.
+As previously, the estimate is valid in the case we are interested in, that is for the graph \(\ggg_n\), rooted at \(\delta_n\), and for \(x\in \Z^d\), \(y=y_n\) for \(n\) large enough. \end{proof} \ali {\bf Acknowledgment.} We are very grateful to an anonymous referee for valuable comments.